 This is not just an issue for IT or compliance departments; this demands a cultural and technological shift in healthcare as it moves the system from one where organizations may share data to one where they must share data.
 A leader is needed within payer and provider organizations who can advocate at the top levels and coordinate involvement of multidisciplinary teams.
-Compliance deadlines for certain provisions that require new operations could pose a tight timeline for some companies.

 Map out your data to see what’s affected

 Payers and providers should assess the state of their data, and consider what unstructured data sets exist.
 They should classify the data to understand which may contain personal health information targeted by new regulations and where the data flows downstream.
 Data cleanup efforts and an assessment of how much of the data conforms to industry standards are also important, along with a map of who controls the data, when it is pushed out and to whom.